 As we expand our business globally, we recognise that this has the potential to expose us to a heightened level of human rights and modern slavery risks.
 The human rights most relevant for our operations are related to workplace safety, labour conditions, and the rights of native title groups and communities where we have an impact.

 We welcomed the introduction of the Commonwealth Modern Slavery Act 2018 and have undertaken a program of work to assess and address the risk of modern slavery in our operations and global supply chain.
-Our approach includes conducting risk assessments, updating relevant policies and procedures, engaging with suppliers and reporting on our progress through annual modern slavery statements and providing relevant training to our employees.

 View our Modern Slavery Statements: